graemeg/fpGUI/framework/src/test/pascal/README.txt

- This directory contains the beginnings of a set of tests suites for fpGUI.
+ This directory contains the  tests suite for fpGUI.
  Over time the test suite will be extended to cover many parts of CoreLib and the GUI components (where possible).